Safeguarding and Prevent

 See our policies

-You will find more details about radicalisation in our safeguarding policy, available on our website.
+You will find more details about radicalisation in our safeguarding policy, available on our policies page.

 The following sources may also be useful for further information: